seojuice

 sites.listAll properties the auth identity can read1 unit / requestMulti-property dashboards; iterating over a portfolio

-The 1,200/min quota on read endpoints is effectively unlimited for solo-founder use.
-The 2,000/day cap on URL Inspection is the only real ceiling, and it covers a daily audit of every page on a 1,500-URL site.
+The 1,200/min quota on the read endpoints is effectively unlimited for solo-founder use.
+The 2,000/day cap on URL Inspection is the only real ceiling, still enough for a daily audit of a 1,500-URL site.

 A Real Python Pull: Top Queries and the Query-by-Page Matrix

-The single most useful query you can run is a query-by-page breakdown over the last 28 days.
-It tells you which page is ranking for which query, and what CTR looks like at the intersection.
-Cells with high impressions and low CTR are your near-term optimization targets.
+The single most useful query I run is a query-by-page breakdown over the last 28 days.
+It tells you which page ranks for which query, and what CTR looks like at the intersection.
+High impressions, low CTR are your near-term targets: showing up, not getting clicked.

 pip install google-auth google-api-python-client

-The minimum viable script.
-Auth, query, print.
-Save your downloaded JSON key as gsc-credentials.json in the same directory:
+The minimum viable script: auth, query, print.
+Save your JSON key as gsc-credentials.json beside it:

 from datetime import date, timedelta